 The majority of travel writers are mediocre travelers, and mediocre writers.
 Fleming’s travel companion is Ella Maillart, an outstanding traveler but rather paltry as a writer: do not read her books.
 A skilled, sympathetic and above all honest raconteur who does not embellish, romanticize or exaggerate, Peter Fleming is a very rare breed of travel writer, who writes as well as he travels (Rory Stewart is another).
 Recommended!

-The most recent and up to date overview of Central Asia’s regimes and their stance towards each other and the bigger powers surrounding them: China, Russia, and the US.
+The most recent overview of Central Asia’s regimes and their stance towards each other and the bigger powers surrounding them: China, Russia, and the US.
 Written by a recognized expert on the matter, this is the one to get for an informed view of present-day politics in the region.

 2 books deal with a very similar topic: the politics of oil around the Caspian Sea around the year 2000.
 One is The New Great Game by Lutz Kleveman, the other is The Oil and The Glory by Steve Levine.